theDoland/ruby_react_workout/README.md

-# README
+# My Gym Goals

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby 2.5.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* React 16.4.1
+* Built on Linux and hosted on Heroku!
+* Checkout the live website here: [mygymgoals.com]
+## How to start the server

+* In the root directory, run the command: `rake start`
-* How to run the test suite
+* Remember to run `rake db:migrate` to migrate the database

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+## Test Suite
+* Learning currently in development